aditisjoshi/dankherb/README.md

 This code also recieves control from the writer and then prints the 8 different sensor values (the 4 soil sensors and the 4 light sensors) to the serial monitor which the Python GUI code then reads to give the user the information.

 ### Writer
 The writer code can be found in writer_control.ino.
 This code controls everything for the light part of the system.
 The lights that we are using are individually adressable leds from Adafruit Neopixels.
 In order to control these we use the the Neopixel library.
 We are using DLI to control the lights.
 The code reads the light values from the four sensors in analog inputs 0-3.
+They take a running average of one sensor values and if that average is below the DLI threshold for that plant, the lights addressed to that plan turn on.
+This code also writes code to the reciever using the Wire library.